 You can book your "priceless" beach camping experiences at any of these campgrounds (listed alphabetically):

-Camping on the Gulf: A wide white sand beach leads to the Gulf of Mexico and is just steps away from your campsite.
+- Camping on the Gulf: A wide white sand beach leads to the Gulf of Mexico and is just steps away from your campsite.
 Beachfront campsites are 20-feet wide.
-Beachfront rates* during the summer high season run more than $150/night and there is a premium on holidays (a three-night minimum stay is required during holiday weekends).
-Off season is slightly less.
+Beachfront rates during the summer high season run higher and there is a premium on holidays (a three-night minimum stay is required during holiday weekends).
+Offseason is slightly less.
 Tents are allowed in off-beach campsites only.
 10005 Emerald Coast Parkway, Destin.
-Call 877-226-7485 or book online for reservations up to one-year in advance.
+Call 877-226-7485 or book online for reservations up to one year in advance.

 *Rates are subject to change without notice.